mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 - Big A: n.
 Short for Aztechnology
 - Big D: n.
 Short for Dunkelzahn
 - Big R: n.
 Short for Renraku
-- body shop: n.
+- Stamina shop: n.
 An establishment offering cyberware (and bioware) implants. uUnlicensed estabilishments are called chop shops.
 - breeder: n.
 Ork slang for a "normal" Human.
 - bug: n An insect spirit
 - burn out: n. a mage who has lost much of their magical ability due to installing cyberware.
 Also v., to lose your magical ability this way, and as an adj., "burned out".